open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 Accumulator per collection period (assuming support for multiple collection periods): these are considered implementation details.

+### SDK

+The SDK is the start an OpenTelemetry Metric export pipeline, implementing the instrument-related APIs of the [`Meter` interface](api.md#meter-interface) and providing the SDK instrument, the Resource, and managing Instrumentation Library metadata.

+An SDK is assembled with one or more Accumulators and other components, detailed below.
+The diagram below shows the relationship between the API and the accumulator, with detail shown for synchronous instruments.

-### SDK: Instrument Registration
+#### SDK: Instrument Registration

 The OpenTelemetry SDK is responsible for ensuring that an individual Meter implementation cannot report multiple instruments with the same name and different definitions.
 To accomplish this, SDKs MUST reject duplicate registration of an instrument when another instrument has already been registered with same metric name to the same named Meter.

-Separate Meters, characterized by different instrumetation library names, are permitted to register instruments by the same name as used in different instrumentation libraries, in which case the SDK MUST consider these as separate instruments.
 The requirement applies even for attempts to register an identical instrument definition.
 We assume that a single instrumentation library can arrange to use a single instrument definition rather than rely on the SDK to support duplicate registration.

+Separate Meters, characterized by different instrumetation library names, are permitted to register instruments by the same name as used in different instrumentation libraries, in which case the SDK MUST consider these as separate instruments.

 The SDK is responsible for implementing any syntactic requirements for metric names included in the API specification.
 TODO: link to this